 The application of the advertising provisions of these standards by media and the adherence to all provisions by individual manufacturers, suppliers, and remodeling contractors will be a significant contribution toward effective self regulation in the public interest, and will inspire public confidence in this industry.
 Strict observance by NARI chapters will likewise enhance the public image of this association.

 It should be noted that these standards are not in any way intended to infringe upon the individual business's right to sell or advertise its products and services at whatever prices it chooses.
 In fact, they are designed to encourage trade and to promote substantive competition for the benefit of all citizens.
 Members should also be aware that compliance with these standards does not alleviate them of the responsibility for additional compliance with federal, state, and local laws and regulations as they relate to advertising, selling, and servicing practices, including licensing where applicable.
 Should any part of these Standards or of the Code of Ethics stand in conflict with such laws or regulations, only those conflicting parts shall be rendered null and void, the remaining parts continue in full force.

 Although this publication is the official interpretation of the provisions of the Code of Ethics, it is not the last word.
 It is the responsibility of NARI’s Board of Directors to periodically interpret, amend, or revise these standards in response to political, economic, and social conditions in the marketplace and other factors.
-Anyone having suggestions for such changes is encouraged to send them to the Chairman of the Bylaws/Ethics Committee, National Association of the Remodeling Industry, PO Box 4250, Des Plaines, IL 60016.
+Anyone having suggestions for such changes is encouraged to send them to the Chair of the Bylaws/Ethics Committee, National Association of the Remodeling Industry, 700 Astor Ln, Wheelng, IL 60090.

 NARI’s Code of Ethics